ISL: Rana Gharami tested positive for banned substances by NADA | Goal.com

 Rana Gharami, who plays for Indian Super League (ISL) outfit Delhi Dynamos has been tested positive for the National Anti-Doping Agency (NADA)'s S9 category of substances banned in competition.

-Certain glucocorticosteriods - Prednisone and 20-B-OH-Prednisolone metabolites were detected from Gharami's blood sample dated 31 January 2019, following Dynamos' 2-0 win against Kerala Blasters at home.
+Certain glucocorticosteriods - Prednisone and 20-B-OH-Prednisolone metabolites were detected from Gharami's urine sample dated 31 January 2019, following Dynamos' 2-0 win against Kerala Blasters at home.

 Gharami could be banned from playing for four years if it is established the substance was administered intentionally, given it is his first offence.
 Otherwise, the former Mohun Bagan player will have to serve a two-year ban.

-In the second case, if Gharami establishes no significant fault or negligence, the the period of ineligibility may be reduced but not less than one-half of the applicable period.
+In the second case, if Gharami establishes no significant fault or negligence, then the period of ineligibility may be reduced but not less than one-half of the applicable period (as mentioned in clauses 10.4, 10.5 and 10.6 of NADA's anti-doping rules).

+The 28-year-old can now either get his 'B' sample tested or can accept the charge and face the ramifications laid down by NADA, in accordance to laws set by the World Anti-Doping Agency (WADA).

+The defender has been suspended provisionally after the reports were mailed to the All India Football Federation (AIFF), FIFA and WADA.
+He has been given a week's time to reply to the charge and notify the authorities of his decision.